7 Lakes That Are Just as Blue As Lake Louise (Without the Crowds)

 Emerald Lake

-It’s pretty easy to figure out where Emerald Lake gets its name as the glacial waters refract light in a vibrant display of color.
+It’s pretty easy to figure out where Emerald Lake gets its name, as the glacial waters refract light in a vibrant display of color.
 It’s a bit more “emeraldy” than other glacial lakes on this list, which you can easily see on a vibrant sunny day.
 The color alone would be enough to move you, but the surrounding landscape leaves you speechless.
-The President Range mountains surround the lake, forming a natural amphitheater of the grandest scale with towering peaks and forested banks.
+The President Range mountains surround the lake, forming a natural amphitheatre of the grandest scale with towering peaks and forested banks.

 Here, you can walk around the entire lake or rent a canoe from the Emerald Lake Boathouse!